-The Balance Method is a system of Acupuncture renowned for obtaining immediate clinical results that was systematized, refined, and taught by the late Master Teacher Dr. Richard Teh-Fu Tan.
-The genius of Dr. Tan was his ability to bring to life thousands of years of fundamental concepts of balance enshrined in the foundational classics of Chinese philosophy and translate that ageless wisdom into a systematized, integrated method of practice that is not only logical, accessible, and clinically effective, but is fundamentally holistic in its understanding and practice.
+The Balance Method is an acupuncture practice systematized, refined, and taught by the late Master Teacher Dr. Richard Teh-Fu Tan.
+Dr. Tan is renowned for bringing to life thousands of years of fundamental concepts of balance enshrined in the foundational classics of Chinese philosophy.
+He translated that ageless wisdom into an integrated method of practice that is clinically effective, as well as fundamentally holistic in its understanding and application.

 Meaning and Significance of Balance